How to Get Law School Scholarships

 You’re probably already aware that schools might offer you financial aid when they accept you.
 However, many prospective law students don’t know that you can attempt to negotiate additional financial aid, or even ask for aid in circumstances where you weren’t offered any.

-Prelaw Guru has a great blog post outlining some strategies for negotiating better law school scholarships.
+We’ve talked strategies for negotiating and navigating law school offers.
 Essentially, the process of negotiating for additional financial aid works best if you can point to the amount of aid given to you by a comparable law school.
 If you’re trying to get financial aid from Georgetown by saying, “But Southwestern Guam Technical College gave me a full scholarship!” you’re not likely to have much luck.